About

 Biography

-Today, Kim paints full-time from her studio in Ilford, NSW, primarily in oils, with additional exploration in charcoal, pastel, and acrylics.
+Today, Kim paints full-time from her studio in Ilford, primarily in oils onto canvas.
 Her work is held in private collections and regularly exhibited across regional galleries, including Satch & Co Gallery (Holbrook), AK Bellinger Gallery (Inverell), and Rosby Gallery (Mudgee).
-She has received several regional art prizes and continues to produce and exhibit consistently.

-Kim has a solo exhibition scheduled at Rosby Gallery in September 2025, and her work will also be featured in a group show at Mudgee Regional Gallery in 2026.
+Kim has a solo exhibition scheduled at Rosby Gallery in 2025, and her work will also be featured in a group show at Mudgee Regional Gallery in the same year.
 Kim has an upcoming interview with Christina Lowery in The Art of Making Art Podcast.

 Alongside her studio practice, she teaches one-day painting workshops, with new sessions scheduled for late 2025.
 She welcomes commissions and is open to collaboration with curators, collectors, and fellow artists.